ralfspoeth/json/README.md

 ```java
     var immutable = new Builder(...).add(...).add(...).build();
 ```
-It does not make much sense to provide builders for the basic data types; yet very much so for the aggregate types.
-This is another reason why we introduced the distinction between the two.

 The `Builder` interface has been implemented as an inner interface class of the `Aggregate` interface with two implementations: